 All of this has especially led to the evolution of brand management that prioritises two prime factors of identity, which are:

 - Individuality: Individuality has always been essential, especially in solidifying brand recognition, but it used to be way easier to achieve.
-Now, oversaturated markets mean that true, lasting individuality requires comprehensive brand understanding, and constant management to guarantee that any unique ideas you have are really as effective as they can be.
+Now, oversaturated markets mean that true, lasting individuality requires comprehensive brand understanding and constant management to guarantee that any unique ideas you have are really as effective as they can be.
 It’s all well and good to come up with branding strategies that sound genius within your own teams but fall short when actually cast out into the world.
-The building of a truly individual and long-standing brand identity is all about the integration of factors like brand insights and showcases to ensure you’re setting your brand up for success.
+Building a truly individual and long-standing brand identity is all about integrating factors like brand insights and showcases to ensure you’re setting your brand up for success.

 Creative back-of-house processes have always been the touchstone of branding done well, with creatively innovative workplaces able to foster the happiest, most inspired teams.
-Moves towards collaborative work environments especially help to achieve individual branding focuses built to stand out.
+Moves towards collaborative work environments help achieve individual branding focuses built to stand out.
 In turn, that makes it easier to ensure iconic and enjoyable brand experiences that build the best relationships with your consumers.
-The question is, how exactly can you ensure creativity buys you a competitive edge when every other company is also busy becoming the next Picasso?
+How can you ensure creativity buys you a competitive edge when every other company is also busy becoming the next Picasso?

 👉 Improve your brand’s visibility with your very own free Brand Management Handbook 👈